 After the configuration has been created, it is visible in the dashboard.
 Disaster recovery can now be initiated here.

-In the dialog that then opens, all parameters for the synchronization can be confirmed.
+In the dialogue that then opens, all parameters for the synchronization can be confirmed.
 The paths for the backup files on both hosts and the storage locations of the database files on the target instance can be adjusted if necessary.
 If everything is set correctly, the process can be initiated by clicking the "Start" button.

 A complete backup of the database on the source instance is then created by the Dbvisit Agents and then restored on the target instance.
 The recovery leaves the database in RECOVERY mode so that transaction log backups are then imported.